What's the difference between microphone, tab and system audio?

 If you want to record tab audio AND narrate over your recording, we recommend using headphones.
 If you don't use headphones, the tab audio coming from your computer's speakers may be picked up by your microphone and distort the sound.

 System audio is the same as tab audio, except it refers to all the audio originating from any of your computer's programs (not just a browser tab).
-Capturing system audio is currently available for desktop recordings on Windows machines only.
+Capturing system audio is currently available for desktop recordings on Windows machines and Chromebooks.